Modelsvit 1/72 Tu-22KD (Blinder) First Look

 - Tu-22KD, Bort 63, Poltava Museum, Ukraine, 2000s

 When I decided to acquire my kit, I ended up ordering one from a Ukrainian hobby shop via eBay who did an outstanding job of packing the kit.
-At the time, Red Star Scale Models didn't have the kit in stock and hadn't for a while (I'd been watching) but they do have the kit in stock as of this writing.

 This is another nice kit from Modelsvit and I look forward to getting this on the bench.
 What's more, I can finally retire the ESCI/ERTL/Italeri kit even though I had acquired an aftermarket fuselage plug and radome to correct that kit's profile.
 I certainly hope Modelsvit will tackle another Tupolev on my wish list, the Tu-28P!